Headstorm/foundry-ui/packages/hs-angular-ui/README.md

 Pick a ticket from the `Priority to do` swim-lane of the [project board](https://github.com/Headstorm/hs-angular-ui/projects/1).
 Clone the repository and create a branch for your ticket, with the ticket number prefixing the name of the ticket (i.e. `4-publish-package-to-npm`).
 When making commits, be sure to prefix your commit messages with the ticket number, like so: `#4 Updating package.json to make the package public`.
 Once you've made a commit it should automatically be moved to the `In progress` swim-lane, and then moved to `Needs review` once a PR is made.

 ## Running the development server locally

-Run `yarn start` to start the storybook server.
+Run `yarn install` to install the dependencies, then you can run `yarn start` to start the storybook server.
 The app will automatically reload if you change any of the source files.

 ## Creating new components